Guidelines for course guides, course delivery, assessment, and penalties

 The results of progressive assessment of students during the conduct of a course will be retained within Schools for consideration in determining a final assessment result for the course.

-Interim grades (excluding final examinations) must also be recorded in Blackboard Grade Centre and made available to students after moderation.
+Provisional grades (excluding final examinations) must also be recorded in Blackboard Grade Centre and made available to students after moderation.

 A student will be entitled to receive the result of any assessment prior to the commencement of the next scheduled period of study in a course or program, where knowledge of that assessment is necessary in order to proceed either within the course or to another course.